networknt/light-doc/content/en/tutorial/eventuate/account-management/test.md

 ##### Create an account with the customer (replace the customer id with real customer id):

-* On account command side, system sends the OpenAccountCommand and applies AccountOpenedEvent event.
+* On the account command side, system sends the OpenAccountCommand and applies AccountOpenedEvent event.
-* On account view side, system subscribes the AccountOpenedEvent by registering event handlers.
-In the example, system will process event and save account and account/customer relationship to local database.
+* On the account view side, system subscribes the AccountOpenedEvent by registering event handlers.
+In the example, system will process events and save the account and the account/customer relationship to local database.
 * Open account for the customer created above, use the customer id above in the json data for HTTP POST: customerId":"0000015cf50351d8-0242ac1200060000"